Authorization

 Allow Attach

-When attaching a model to another, we should check if the user is able to do that.
-For example attaching posts to a user:
+When attaching a model to another, we should check if the user is also able to do that.
+For example, attaching posts to a user:

 POST: api/restify/users/{id}/attach/posts